 Ask anyone—I love nerds!
 But when it comes to your Twitter profile picture, leaving the default “egg” image is a huge mistake.
 First, the egg makes it look like a fake Twitter account, created to spam other feeds or sold to users looking to boost their followership.
 I don’t associate the egg with a trustworthy individual or a reputable brand.
 Second, the egg indicates a lack of effort.
 Either you haven’t really thought about the way you’d like your Twitter audience to perceive you or you don’t really care.
 This is a quick fix!
 I recommend a nice, clean headshot or company logo (depending on whether it’s a personal or a professional account).
 Here’s how to upload your profile picture.

 Your header image, theme, and profile picture combine to form your personal brand on Twitter.
 You’ve taken the time and put in the effort to make sure you and your staff look like the medical professionals you are and that your office is warm and inviting, thus ensuring the best possible impression on existing clients and potential new patients.
 It is equally important to present yourself and your practice in a professional manner on Twitter so that your brand image communicates the right message to your target audience.
 I recommend working with a graphic designer to create your brand imagery and size it appropriately for Twitter, but I understand your time and resources may be limited.
 This is one of the reasons why we’ve done some of the work for you!
-You can download free social media marketing resources (including Twitter profile pics and backgrounds) right here.
+If you’re still unsure, you can read our blog on how to do social media right as a PT clinic.

 As the old saying goes, you only get one chance to make a first impression.
 That applies to your look on Twitter as well as your substance.
 Who are you exactly and what are you doing there?
 Those are the two questions you should aim to answer in your Twitter bio.
 This is the place to highlight your specialty, passion, or both!
 There’s nothing wrong with including a few personal details.
 In fact, it makes your Twitter account seem much more human when you do.
 But don’t forget your main reason for being on Twitter.
 If you’re there for business reasons, your bio should reflect this.
 Oh, and if you have a website for your business, be sure to include the URL.
 You are not going to make too many direct sales on Twitter, but directing people to a place where you might (like your website) is a great idea.
 Here are a few examples of effective Twitter bios: